stianlaa/container-management/README.md

 - feeding docker images with arguments, updating arguments https://docs.docker.com/engine/reference/builder/
-> The main purpose of a CMD is to provide defaults for an executing container.
+ The main purpose of a CMD is to provide defaults for an executing container.
 These defaults can include an executable, or they can omit the executable, in which case you must specify an ENTRYPOINT instruction as well.

+excellent details on iteraction between CMD and ENTRYPOINT: https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact